-Volatile organic compounds (VOCs) that may be present in your tap water normally boil off and vaporize during the warm-up cycle and are vented into the air (see step 3 of distillation process).
+Volatile organic compounds (VOCs) that may be present in tap water typically boil off and vaporize during the warm-up cycle and are vented into the air (see step 3 of the distillation process).
 If any VOCs carry over with the distillate water, they can be effectively removed with the carbon post filter (see step 5).
-Carbon enhances taste and purity by adsorption, aeration and degasification.
+Carbon enhances taste and purity through adsorption, aeration, and degasification.

 All Waterwise distillers have coconut shell carbon, post filtration to effectively get rid of VOCs in water.
 Another option to consider would be a direct line hookup, fully automatic Waterwise 7000 distiller with an in-line carbon prefilter.

 Carbon filtration before distillation is highly recommended if there are high concentrations of known (or suspected) VOCs where you will be operating your distiller.